 Lisa offers clinic based behavioural consultations at all three County Vets’ practices and house visits when required within close proximity of the practices.
 She request that all pets have a full check up with their regular vet first to identify any medical conditions which may be having an impact on the pet’s behaviour prior to referral for a behavioural assessment.

-The initial consultation which involves taking a thorough history takes approximately 1.5 hours and as many family members as possible should attend.
+The initial consultation which involves taking a thorough history takes approximately an hour and a half and as many family members as possible should attend.

 If you would like to refer your pet for assessment please ensure that your pet has had a full medical check and then ask your vet to arrange referral.
 County Vets will then call you to arrange your pet’s initial consultation.